Skip to content

 1. We created a variable (passedExam) that confirms if you passed your exam (true).

-2. We created a function (emitFirstProm) that—when invoked—will return Mom's first promise.
+2. We created a function (emitFirstProm) that, when invoked, will use the Promise.resolve() method to return Mom’s first promise.

 4. Fourthly, we created a promise object.